Scarabaeinae: Ecology

 Dung beetle communities are dependent on vegetation and presence of mammalian dung resource.
 In an area with a lot of vegetation, the dung pads are preserved longer for dung beetle utilization.
 Vegetation provides conditions suitable for vertebrate trafficking allowing more dung presence in the area.
 In areas with little vegetation, limited vertebrate fauna may be present limiting the types of dung present.
 Also, with little vegetation the canopy of the forest may be limiting.
 This causes the dung pads to be exposed to sunlight, higher temperature and wind action.
 These factors contribute to dung pad desiccation which decreases the period of suitable dung availability.
 Dung beetles of different groups may respond to changes in vegetation in different ways.

 A decline in dung beetle diversity associated with the conversion of native forests to open pastures is known to occur.
 However, some species are able to utilize dung in open pasture conditions.
-Tunneler species are able to utilize dung in less optimal condition because the tunnel beneath the dung and utilize it from bottom up.
+Tunneler species are able to utilize dung in less optimal condition because they tunnel beneath the dung and utilize it from bottom up.
 As desiccation occurs on the top of the dung pad, the middle and lower regions may still be suitable for the dung beetle.
 Also, smaller species are able to survive in such conditions as they require less dung.
 Larger beetles require larger amounts of dung which may not be available due to the fast desiccation of the dung pads in these conditions.
 Soil hardness and dryness negatively affect the tunnelers.
 Species able to tolerate open pasture conditions were extremely abundant.
 The reduction in the number of dung beetles affected the efficiency of their ecological roles and it was found that dung removal and burial declined.
 Dung removal and burial by dung beetles result in ecological benefits such as soil aeration and fertilization.
 These benefits lead to improved nutrient cycling and uptake by plants, increase in pasture quality, biological control of pest flies and intestinal parasites and secondary seed dispersal.
 Therefore, their role in the ecosystem is essential.